 What do you see when you look into your dog’s eyes?
 I bet it is infinite love, loyalty and affection for you.
 But that is not all I am talking about.
 Just as we take care of our eyes and look out for signs of any issue, it is important to care for our dogs’ eyes the same way.

-The first step is to do a visual check, and see if their eyes look bright, clean and moist, healthy.
-The lining should be pink and neither too dry or wet.
+The first step is to do a visual check and see if their eyes look bright, clean, moist, and healthy.
+The lining should be pink and neither too dry nor wet.
 If you see any of the following conditions, take the necessary steps.

 1. My dog’s eyes are red